What Is a Condensing Dryer?

 - End-of-cycle: Buzzer, display, and (if tanked) tank full indicator if water not emptied.

-How to Use (Customer Quick Steps)
+How to Use a Condensing Dryer (Customer Quick Steps)

 - Clean the lint filter and check that the water tank is empty (if not plumbed to drain).